 EMPLOYMENT & VOLUNTEER OPPORTUNITIES

-Perinatal Support Washington is excited to be offering a new clinical training program for interns and externs beginning fall 2020.
+Perinatal Support Washington launched a new clinical training and new parent therapy program in Fall 2020, we are recruiting for our 2nd cohort of interns and externs beginning Fall 2021.

 The objectives of this program are:

 - To provide high quality perinatal mental health services to communities that have systematically lacked access to this specialized care.
 Families will be served regardless of income level or insurance status.

 - Train therapists of color to increase access to culturally matched services.